Updated on April 7, 2018.

 8. Initial Training Costs: $25,000 to $50,000

-- Twin Peaks provides initial training to your initial Control Person, Unit General Manager, and all assistant managers at no additional charge.
-The initial training takes place at one of Twin Peaks’ certified training restaurants and may last up to 8 weeks for your Control Person or Director of Operations and up to 7 weeks for your Unit General Manager or other restaurant-level managers.
+- Twin Peaks provides initial training to your initial Operator, Unit General Manager, and all Shift Managers at no additional charge.
+The initial training takes place at one of Twin Peaks’ certified training restaurants and may last up to 8 weeks for your Operator or Director of Operations and up to 7 weeks for your Unit General Manager or Shift Managers.

-- You must pay all expenses you or your employees incur in the initial training program, like travel, lodging, meals, and wages, and these costs will vary depending upon your selection of salary levels, lodging and dining facilities, mode of transportation, and distance traveled.
+- You must pay all expenses you or your management personnel incur in the initial training program, like travel, lodging, meals, and wages, and these costs will vary depending upon your selection of salary levels, lodging and dining facilities, mode of transportation, and distance traveled.

 - Due to the wide variances in wages, the range of estimated costs does not include wages or salaries.